EugenMayer/letsencrypt_zimbra/README.md

 chmod +x /usr/local/bin/install_zimbra_le
 ````

-2. install acmei (this will place the cronjob we need for the renewals):
+2. install acme (this will place the cronjob we need for the renewals):

 ```wget https://get.acme.sh | sh```